DrewBarlow/BerkeleyAndMulticast/README.md

 - Implement distributed locking scheme to prevent the nodes from editing a shared file at the same time.
   - Use centralized, decentralized, or distributed algorithm to do this

-1. Randomly initialize logical clock of individual processes and use Berkeley's algorithm to synchronize them to the average clock
-  - Can select any process as the time daemon
-  - Assume logical clock represents number of messages sent and received by a machine
-2. Print out the logical clock to check the result of synchronization.

 3. Use two threads per process: one to send and one to receive.
   - Use vector clocks to enforce ordering